GoogleChromeLabs/browser-fs-access/README.md

 ## Live Demo

-Try library in your browser: https://googlechromelabs.github.io/browser-fs-access/demo/.
+Try the library in your browser: https://googlechromelabs.github.io/browser-fs-access/demo/.

 ## Installation